 Failure to provide the required information about your mobility device's battery may result in the battery being denied transportation by WestJet.
 Please review and have your owner's manual ready when you contact us to identify the type of battery used and the proper stowage method to ensure safe transport.

-Of the three current types of mobility device batteries: spillable, non-spillable and lithium, WestJet accepts mobility devices that are powered by spillable and non-spillable batteries, however some conditions apply.
+WestJet accepts mobility devices that are powered by spillable, non-spillable, and lithium batteries, however some conditions apply.
 You must disclose to WestJet if your mobility device is powered by a lithium battery.
-Certain, lithium batteries cannot be carried in the cabin or in checked baggage.
 Amendments may be made to WestJet guidelines and procedures as lithium batteries become more common.
 We suggest you check back from time to time for changes.

 Please note: Batteries are classified as dangerous goods; restrictions apply and approval is required for these items as they require additional safety-related handling and packaging.
-Spare batteries are not accepted for transport at this time.
+Spare batteries are accepted for transport, provided that they meet acceptance criteria.
 All airlines maintain individual criteria for battery acceptance; if you are travelling with WestJet and/or another airline, please confirm the acceptance policy for each airline on your itinerary.